Rustam-Z/data-structures-and-algorithms/README.md

       d 11      d 100
       ```
 - **Algorithm for creating the Huffman Tree**:
-    - Step 1- Create a leaf node for each character and build a min heap using all the nodes (The frequency value is used to compare two nodes in min heap)
+    - Step 1 - Create a leaf node for each character and build a min heap using all the nodes (The frequency value is used to compare two nodes in the min heap).
-    - Step 2- Repeat Steps 3 to 5 while heap has more than one node
+    - Step 2 - Repeat Steps 3 to 5 while the heap has more than one node.
-    - Step 3- Extract two nodes, say x and y, with minimum frequency from the heap
+    - Step 3 - Extract two nodes, say x and y, with minimum frequency from the heap.
-    - Step 4- Create a new internal node z with x as its left child and y as its right child.
-Also f`requency(z)= frequency(x)+frequency(y)`
+    - Step 4 - Create a new internal node z with x as its left child and y as its right child.
+Also `frequency(z)= frequency(x)+frequency(y)`.
-    - Step 5- Add z to min heap
+    - Step 5 - Add z to min heap.
-    - Step 6- Last node in the heap is the root of Huffman tree
+    - Step 6 - The last node in a heap is the root of the Huffman tree.

 - <img src="images/60.png" width=500>

 ## M-way trees
 - http://faculty.cs.niu.edu/~freedman/340/340notes/340multi.htm
-- Binary search tree is the binary tree.
+- The binary search tree is the binary tree.
 - Each node has `m` children and `m-1` key fields.
 The keys in each node are in ascending order.
 - A binary search tree has *one value* in each node and *two subtrees*.
 This notion easily generalizes to an **M-way search tree**, which has `(M-1)` values per node and `M` subtrees.
 - M is called the **degree** of the tree.
 A binary search tree, therefore, has degree 2.